Economic Growth and Security

 In Congress Colin has:

-Voted for the Paycheck Protection Act which will help ensure everyone gets equal pay for equal work.
+Voted for the Paycheck Fairness Act which will help ensure everyone gets equal pay for equal work.

 Voted to raise the minimum wage, because in America, no one should live in poverty while working an honest job and playing by the rules.

-Made job training a top priority because we must ensure all our workers can get the training they need.
+Made job training a top priority because we must ensure all our workers can get the training or retraining they need.